mininet-wifi/mininet-wifi.github.io/_pages/part3.md

 ```
 mininet-wifi> sta1 iw dev sta1-wlan0 set txpower fixed 1000
 ```

 or by using the Mininet-WiFi's API:
 ```
 net.addStation(... txpower=10)
 ```

 as well as at runtime:
 ```
 mininet-wifi> py ap1.setTxPower(10, intf='ap1-wlan1')
 ```

-Confirming the txpower:
+Confirming the new value:
 ```
 mininet-wifi> py ap1.wintfs[0].txpower
 ```